The Mind Is a Terrible Thing to Taste: Album title and art

-The title of the album is a reference to the UNCF's slogan, "A mind is a terrible thing to waste".
+The title of the album is a reference to the United Negro College Fund's slogan, "A mind is a terrible thing to waste".
 Jourgensen was further inspired by the "Just Say No" anti-drug campaign.
-Rieflin said the other band members groaned when they heard it, but Jourgensen had the final say in naming.
+Rieflin said the other band members were not fond of the name, but Jourgensen had creative control.

 According to Connelly, the album art was inspired by a television program Jourgensen saw where migraine sufferers painted images of their pain.
-The image itself was a picture of an x-ray from a studio receptionist's mother, who had been in a car accident and received a metal plate.
-Jourgensen said he wanted that as the album artwork as soon as he found out about it, but the other band members disliked it.
+The image itself was a picture of an x-ray showing a woman known to the band who had been in a car accident and had a metal plate surgically installed.
+Jourgensen said he wanted this medical scan image as the album artwork as soon as he found out about it, but the other band members disliked it.
 Barker praised the concept but said the execution was poor.

 Release

 The album peaked at #163 in the US and was certified Gold by the RIAA for sales in excess of 500,000 units in December 1995.
 "Burning Inside" reached #23 on Billboards Hot Modern Rock Tracks.